-In Victoria, it is estimated that approximately 21% of the population (more than 19,000 people) have one or more disabilities.
-This means approximately 1 in 5 Victorians are experiencing at least one disability, and an estimated 1 in 10 Victorians over the age of 15 have severe or very severe disabilities.
+In Victoria, it is estimated that approximately 21% of the population (about 19,000 people) have one or more disabilities.
+This means approximately 1 in 5 Victorians experience at least one disability.
+An estimated 1 in 10 Victorians over the age of 15 have severe or very severe disabilities.